carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ~~~
 {: .language-groovy }

-In this example we set the Nextflow variable `params.genome` to `GRCh38` and the process
-print_nf_variable echos the contents of the variable to the screen.
+In this example we set the Nextflow variable `params.genome` to value `GRCh38` and the process `print_nf_variable` uses the unix echo command to display the contents of the variable to the screen.
 ~~~
 N E X T F L O W  ~  version 20.10.0
 Launching `delme.nf` [nice_almeida] - revision: d50659d3ab